Eligibility and Application Process

 Eligibility and Requirements

-Residency training in Family and Community Medicine has undergone significant nationwide changes the in last few years.
+Residency training in Preventive Medicine has undergone significant nationwide changes the in last few years.
 As a result, the Meharry program now offers a 24-month training program to qualified applicants who meet the following criteria:

 Applicants must have successfully completed an ACGME-accredited PGY 1 clinical year of training prior to July 1 of the year in which they matriculate into the program.

-Completed applications are accepted through the Electronic Residency Application Service (ERAS) between November 1 and January 15.
-Interviews are scheduled by invitation only and are tentatively planned for early February each year.
+Completed applications are accepted through the Electronic Residency Application Service (ERAS) between September 1 and October 31 of the year prior to entry.
+Interviews are scheduled by invitation only and are tentatively planned for November.
 Selected candidates are contacted directly and positions are not currently offered through the National Resident Matching Program (NRMP).

 Selected candidates are expected to complete 24 months of combined continuity clinic, academic, and practicum rotations at Meharry.
 During this time, the selected candidate is enrolled in Meharry's Master of Science in Public Health (M.S.P.H.) program (even if he/she has an equivalent degree).